-A nice barbecue grill and one that gives the best bang for the buck is the Traeger Lil’ Texas seen in the picture to the right.
-We used to use the Lang Model 60 exclusively on the competition BBQ circuit, but we switched to the Traeger pellet smoker for several reasons… Ease of use – When you cook a brisket or Boston butts, you have to start the night before if you want to do it right.
+A nice barbecue grill and one that gives the best bang for the buck is the Traeger Pro Series 22 (formerly Lil’ Tex) seen in the picture below.
+We used to use the Lang Model 60 exclusively on the competition BBQ circuit, but we switched to the Traeger pellet smoker for several reasons.
+Ease of use – When you cook a brisket or Boston butts, you have to start the night before if you want to do it right.
 So you have to tend your barbeque grill for 16 hours or more.
 Let me tell you… feeding a traditional offset smoker like the Lang is a tough job.
 Especially on a long overnight smoke.
 That’s a lot of chopping wood!
 And even if you do use charcoal in your barbeque grill, you still have to check your temperature every 15 – 30 minutes.
 With the Traeger pellet smoker, you just set it and forget it.
-By the way… the extended pellet hopper is a must.
+By the way, the extended pellet hopper is a must.

 The Traeger barbeque grill comes with a standard 3 settings electronic temperature control.
 High – 425 deg F – 450.
 Medium – 300 – 325.
 And “smoke” which is 180 – 220.
 Now any halfway decent pitmaster knows that these 3 settings are not going to work.
 Good barbeque is all about times and temperatures.
 So… I highly recommend the digital control for the Traeger.
 The digital control allows you to set a specific temperature and then the unit checks the cooking chamber temperature every 15 seconds and starts and stops the pellet auger accordingly.